mpicbg-scicomp/halcyon/README.md

 # Halcyon

+Halcyon is JavaFX framework for designing dockable multiple window applications.
+It supports legacy Swing components and accomodates other non Swing/JavaFX components.

 Halcyon provides basic interfaces which are ```Console``` and ```TreePanel```.
 *ConsolePane* is linked with standard out and standard error streams. ```TreePanel``` contains all other HalcyonNode instances.